Bagorb01/bxash-brookeos/README.md

 # 🖥️ BrookeOS
-A narrative, retro-inspired terminal experience to get to know me - Brooke - via `npx`.
+A narrative, retro-inspired terminal experience to get to know me via `npx`.

 Run it.
 Explore it.
 Learn more about how I work, what I love, and what I'm currently tinkering with.